Kedon/react-headless-ui-v2/README.md

 ## Introduction

-This project is an improved version of [React Headless UI components](https://github.com/Kedon/react-headless-ui), wich was a simple implementation of an approach of separating UI (HTML) from logic.
+This project is an enhanced iteration of the [React Headless UI components](https://github.com/Kedon/react-headless-ui) project, which originally implemented the approach of separating UI (HTML) from logic.

-Different of the first version, this one contains a whole crud operation developed with a clear separation of UI from the logic.
-Moreover, this verion 2 use context to share data and actions among the `Product Page` components.
+Unlike the first version, this one incorporates a complete CRUD (Create, Read, Update, Delete) operation with a clear separation of UI from logic.
+Additionally, Version 2 utilizes context to facilitate data and action sharing among the components of the 'Product Page'.

 ## Available Scripts